Skip to content

 See also:

-• docs/api/CONFIGURATION.md - Configuration API reference (includes environment variables)
+• docs/api/CONFIGURATION.md - Configuration API reference (includes environment variables and Twelve-factor app alignment (config))

 • docs/rfc/RFC-013-openai-provider-implementation.md - API key management details